msupply-foundation/conforma-web-app/docs/internal/config/Template-Builder.md

 ![Form field - common properties](../images/Template-builder7.png)

 Each plugin will have specific parameters to be passed on.
 These can be a simple string, number or have more elegant and complex logic, using the [`evaluateExpression`](https://github.com/openmsupply/conforma-server/wiki/Query-Syntax) function.
-To use these a lot of expertise is required, we definitelly  recommend having TMF support while working on this area of the App.
+To use these a lot of expertise is required, we definitely recommend having TMF support while working on this area of the App.

-The compulsory and optional parameters are displayed at the top:
+There are compulsory and optional parameters depending on each Plugin, which are added to this fields in the Parameters area:
 ![Form field - parameters](../images/Template-builder8.png)

 ## Permissions tab

-This area is used to define permissions used to **Apply** and **Review** applications of this type.
+This area is used to define permissions for: **Apply**, **Assign**, **View** and **Review** applications of this type.
+Each permission is explained below.

-Is simple to define permissins to Apply or View the applications.
+Is simple to define permissions to **Apply** or **View** applications.
 Just select one existing permission from the dropdown to use an existing **permission_name**.
-A apply permission will allow an Applicant with the given permission to create a new application.
-And the View is meant to be for Supervisors of reviews to View ALL submitted reviews related to applications of this template type.
+An **Apply** permission will allow applicants (that were granted this permission) to create a new applications.
+And the **View** permission is meant to be for Supervisors of reviewers to view ALL submitted reviews related to applications of this template type.
 ![Permission tab - apply permission](../images/Template-builder-permissions1.png)

 The reviews configuration on the other hand, have many options available for procedures.
 In the example below we can see how it looks having just one review **stage** and a single level - meaning there is no consolidation involved.
 The user can start editing the current existing stage (or add a new stage) and:
-* Set the assigner permission to assign reviewers in that level/stage
+- Set the **Assign** permission to assign reviewers in that level/stage
 ![Permission tab - assign permission](../images/Template-builder-permissions2.png)

-* Clicks on the plus button to add the new Level of review
+- Clicks on the plus button to add the new Level of review
 ![Permission tab - level](../images/Template-builder-permissions3.png)

-* Select the reviewer permission to be assigned to this level/stage
+- Select the **Review** permission to be assigned to this level/stage
 ![Permission tab - reviewer](../images/Template-builder-permissions4.png)

-* Then by clicking the add button next will add the new Review permission
+- Then by clicking the add button next will add the new Review permission
 ![Permission tab - review permission](../images/Template-builder-permissions5.png)

 ## Actions tab

-Some of the **Core-actions** will be defined for every reviewable application, and don't show currently in this tab.
+Some of the [Core-actions](https://github.com/openmsupply/conforma-server/wiki/List-of-Action-plugins#core-actions) will be defined for every reviewable application, and don't show currently in this tab.

-What can be definied in the actions tab is anything specific to this application that should happen when the Trigger in list happen.
-Please see [Triggers & Actions](https://github.com/openmsupply/conforma-server/wiki)Triggers-and-Actions.md) for an explanation of how the trigger/action system works.
-Some common specific actions are: `SendNotification`, `modifyRecord` and `addUserToOrganisation` as showed in the example.
+The Actions tab displays (and defines) any action behaviour that is specific to this application type that will run on the specified Trigger events.
+Please see [Triggers & Actions](https://github.com/openmsupply/conforma-server/wiki/Triggers-and-Actions) for an explanation of how the trigger/action system works.
+Some common specific actions are: `sendNotification`, `modifyRecord` and `addUserToOrganisation` as showed in the example.

 ![Actions tab](../images/Template-builder-actions1.png)

-# Examples
+## Examples
 ### Renaming an existing form element
 **TODO** - Add images